wp-plugins/contact-form-7-skins/readme.txt

 4. CF7 Skins comes with many beautiful Styles for your forms.
 5. Detailed view of a Template.
 6. Detailed view of a Style.
 7. Completed CF7 Skins Form.

 == Changelog ==

+= 1.1 - 2015-06-30 =

+* FEATURE: Add Styles
+* FIX: Ensure all plugin data is deleted
+* TWEAK: Enqueue only where necessary within Contact Form 7
+* TWEAK: Update Help Ballons

 = 1.0.2 - 2015-05-29 =